pjakiela/ECON523/exercises/E3-DD1.md

 ## More (Optional) Fun with Stata

+### Graphing Your Diff-in-Diff

-Modify the code near the top of the `do` file that generates the graph (replicated below):  make a new version that plots only the data used in our difference-in-differences estimation.
+Modify the code near the top of the `do` file that generates the graph (code replicated below):  make a new version that plots only the data used in our difference-in-differences estimation.
 The code uses the `twoway` command (check out the help file) that is useful for making all sorts of graphs.
 You'll want to modify the `xlabel(1830(5)1860)` part of the code (which controls the scale of the x-axis) so that you only show a narrow window around the data you are plotting.
 You may also want to add a line showing when the hospital instituted the handwashing policy.
 You can do this by inserting the text `xline(1847)` somewhere *after* the comma in your `twoway` command.

 ```
 twoway (connected Rate1 Year, color(vermillion) msymbol(o) msize(small) lw(thin)) ///